Art Business Info. for Artists

 • attract the expertise and technical and business-minded support they require

 An example in London is the Mall Galleries which is run by the Federation of British Artists a major visual arts charity established in 1961 which comprises eight of the UK’s leading art societies, specialising in oil, portrait, marine, wildlife, watercolour, pastel, printmaking and sculpture.
-This is a successful business model of an artist-led gallery in a prime location in the centre of London which goes from strength to strength - with help of full-time staff and business-minded trustees.
-It also hires out space and hosts some of the major/leading UK art competitions and art events by other artists.

 Picture